ibm-cloud-docs/assistant/information-security.md

 ```
 {: codeblock}

-**Note**: The `customer_id` string cannot include the semicolon (`;`) or equal sign (`=`) characters.
+The `customer_id` string cannot include the semicolon (`;`) or equal sign (`=`) characters.
 You are responsible for ensuring that each `customer ID` property is unique across your customers.
+{: note}

 You can pass multiple **customer ID** values with semicolon-separated `customer_id={value}` pairs.
 For example: `'X-Watson-Metadata: customer_id=abc;customer_id=xyz'`

 If you add a search skill to an assistant, user input that is submitted to the assistant is passed to the {{site.data.keyword.discoveryshort}} service as a search query.
 If the {{site.data.keyword.conversationshort}} integration provides a customer ID, then the resulting /message API request includes the customer ID in the header, and the ID is passed through to the {{site.data.keyword.discoveryshort}} /query API request.
 To delete any query data that is associated with a specific customer, you must send a delete request directly to the {{site.data.keyword.discoveryshort}} service instance that is linked your the assistant.
-See the {{site.data.keyword.discoveryshort}} [information security](https://console.bluemix.net/docs/services/discovery/information-security.html#gdpr-discovery) topic for details.
+See the {{site.data.keyword.discoveryshort}} [information security](https://cloud.ibm.com/docs/services/discovery/information-security.html#gdpr-discovery) topic for details.

 ### Querying user data
 {: #query_customer_id}